Close

 Frequently Asked Questions

 Q1.
-How do I choose the right seal material (NBR, Viton, EPDM)?
+How do I choose the right seal material (NBR, EPDM, Viton)?

 A: The seal material is the "longevity gene" of a solenoid valve.
 Based on different working conditions, ATO provides the following recommendations:

-ATO Recommended Series: Solenoid Valve, 2 Way, Normally Closed, 24V/220V for steam water air.
+• EPDM is recommended due to its excellent heat and aging resistance for high-temperature water or steam applications below 120°C. ATO Recommended Series: 2-Way NC Solenoid Valve (24V/220V).
 Designed specifically for boiler systems and sterilization equipment, it effectively prevents the seal from hardening during continuous thermal cycling.

 Consequence of Failure: Material mismatch leads to seals swelling, deforming, or disintegrating within days, resulting in severe internal or external leakage.

 Q2.
-Should I choose a "Normally Open" or "Normally Closed" valve?
+Should I choose a "Normally Open" or "Normally Closed" solenoid valve?

 A: This depends on the valve's state during the majority of its operation, which directly impacts coil longevity.